Menu

 Days to remember:

-Monday: Homework due
+Mondays: Homework due

-Wednesdays: Homework set
+Wednesdays: Homework sent out

-Our School day starts at 8:40 am.
+Our school day starts at 8:40 am.

 Morning registration takes place at 8:40-8.45 am.